Nahida-aa/resume/common.md

   - Description: National Third Prize
 - **China University of Geosciences Science Camp, July 2019**
   - Description: Participated in the Youth Science Camp (China University of Geosciences branch) and won the first prize in orienteering.

+# Other

+- **douyin Achievement**: Single video with highest views of 77k and 3.3k likes.